mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual bool TileFrame(int i, int j, ref bool resetFrame, ref bool noBreak)

 Called whenever this tile updates due to being placed or being next to a tile that is changed.
 Return false to stop the game from carrying out its default TileFrame operations.
 Returns true by default.

+### public virtual bool CanPlace(int i, int j)

+Allows you to stop this tile from being placed at the given coordinates.
+Return false to block the tile from being placed.
+Returns true by default.